 its obligations as set out in the Contract with the CrimCheck Accredited Agency.

-This policy sets out the Centre’s approach to obtaining a National Criminal Police check and Working with Children Check, as a pre-requisite for employment and / or placement in all Centre positions and as a condition of the continuing nature of that relationship.
+This policy sets out the Centre/House’s approach to obtaining a National Criminal Police check and Working with Children Check, as a pre-requisite for employment and / or placement in all Centre/House positions and as a condition of the continuing nature of that relationship.

 PROCEDURES

-In regard to Police checks for volunteers engaged directly by the Centre, the Centre will
+In regard to Police checks for volunteers engaged directly by the Centre/House, the Centre/House will

 bear the cost of required checks prior to commencement.
 Police and Working with Children Checks

 remain the property of the organisation or individual to whom it was sent.

 Volunteers/student on placements, referred to us through agencies must be provided with police checks and the agency shall cover the costs.

-Paid positions must provide the above checks at their own expense upon request, unless arranged otherwise with the Executive Officer.
+Paid positions must provide the above checks at their own expense upon request, unless arranged otherwise with the Manager/Coordinator.

 Casual or temporary staff members engaged through an agency will need to produce results of National Criminal and WWC Police checks for consideration, every time they commence a period of employment.
 Cost to be borne by referring agency.

-It is the responsibility of this Centre to:
+It is the responsibility of this Centre/House to:

 Check appropriate processes are in place to ensure fairness and confidentiality in considering results of police checks